|Equity and Commodity||89%|

-The Fund's indirect stock holdings (approximately 91% of the Fund's assets) consist of large-capitalization U.S. stocks and, to a lesser extent, of mid- and small-cap U.S. stocks, as well as foreign stocks, including those of companies located in emerging market countries.
+The Fund's indirect stock holdings (approximately 89% of the Fund's assets) consist of a diversified mix of large-capitalization U.S. stocks and, to a lesser extent, of mid- and small-cap U.S. stocks, as well as foreign stocks, including those of companies located in emerging market countries.
 The Fund's indirect commodity holdings consist primarily of commodity-linked derivative instruments, collateralized by an actively managed portfolio of inflation-indexed bonds and other fixed income securities.

-The Fund's indirect bond holdings (approximately 9% of the Fund's assets) are a diversified mix of short-, intermediate-, and long-term investment-grade, taxable U.S. government, U.S. agency, and corporate bonds; inflation-indexed bonds issued by the U.S. and non-U.S. governments, their agencies or instrumentalities, and corporations; below investment-grade, high-risk, corporate bonds; mortgage- and asset-backed securities, all with maturities of more than one year; emerging markets debt; and derivative instruments that provide exposure to such securities.
+The Fund's indirect bond holdings (approximately 11% of the Fund's assets) are a diversified mix of short-, intermediate-, and long-term investment-grade, taxable U.S. government, U.S. agency, and corporate bonds; inflation-indexed bonds issued by the U.S. and non-U.S. governments, their agencies or instrumentalities, and corporations; below investment-grade, high-risk, corporate bonds (commonly referred to as "junk bonds"); mortgage- and asset-backed securities, all with maturities of more than one year; emerging markets debt; and derivative instruments that provide exposure to such securities.

 Asset allocation risk: The selection of underlying Harbor funds and the allocation of Target Retirement Fund assets to those underlying Harbor funds may cause a Target Retirement Fund to underperform other funds with a similar investment objective, but a different asset allocation.